osg-htc/networking/docs/perfsonar/register-ps-in-oim.md

 Register perfSONAR in OIM
 ====================================================================

+!!! warning  OIM have been replaced by OSG topology.
+We need new instructions here.
+Our goal is to move all perfSONAR topology for OSG and WLCG into the WLCG CRIC

 !!! warning
 	These instructions were revised on October 1, 2013.** If you registered your perfSONAR instances in OIM following instructions prior to this date please update them using the following instructions.
 The summary of the change: Instead of registering one resource per "Site" and then having two services (latency and bandwidth) for that resource, the new instructions are to register each site/service combination as one resource.
 For example a Tier-2 with two sites (A,B) will now need to register 4 resources: **latency\_A**, **latency\_B**, **bandwidth\_A** and **bandwidth\_B**.